 They say Moonstone fosters happiness, good fortune, nurturing, unselfishness, humanitarian love, hope, spiritual insight, easy childbirth, safe travel on water, new beginnings, abundance and ancient wisdom.
 This gemstone gets in touch with our feelings and is linked to the moon.
 Moonstone attunes its energies to the moon's phases.
 Moonstone is also protective of women and nature, and is a sacred stone of the moon goddess.

-Color: silvery-white body color with strong Pink ghost sheen and multi rainbow colors
+Color: silvery-white body color with strong Green ghost sheen and multi colors

 Treatment: None, 100% Natural!

 Gems and Gemology Fall-2012

 Rainbow moonstone is best known from India (see Summer 1997 Gembut material from two relatively new localities was sold at the 2012 Tucson gem shows.